rancher/crd-swagger/README.md

   -r, --recurse               if files is a directory recursively search for all CRDs
   ```
 ## Example
-Generate swagger.json from a local Yaml file with readable new lines and indents
+Generate swagger.json from a local Yaml file with readable new lines and indents<br>
-` crd-swagger -o ./swagger.json -p -f ./crds.yaml`
+`crd-swagger -o ./swagger.json -p -f ./crds.yaml`